 In the normal course of business operations, we are exposed to risks associated with fluctuations in interest rates, foreign currency exchange rates, and commodity prices.
-We address these risks through controlled risk management that includes the use of derivative financial instruments to economically hedge or reduce these exposures.
+We seek to address these risks through controlled risk management that includes, from time to time, the use of derivative financial instruments to economically hedge or reduce these exposures.
 We do not enter into derivative financial instruments for trading or speculative purposes.